Shocking Tyreek Hill Audio Leads To Calls For His NFL Banishment

 — The Big Lead (@thebiglead) April 25, 2019

 “Given everything we know now, I’d rather lose without Tyreek Hill than win with him,” sports commentator and Chiefs fan Rany Jazayerli tweeted Thursday.
-Chiefs podcast Arrowheard Live also called on Twitter for Hill’s banishment, and told anyone who disagreed they were welcome to unfollow them.
+Chiefs podcast Arrowheard Live also called on Twitter for Hill’s banishment, and told anyone who disagreed that they were welcome to unfollow them.

-If he is released, Hill would be the second young Chiefs skill position player to lose his spot on the team due to an off-the-field incident in the last year.
+If he is released, Hill would be the second young Chiefs skill-position player to lose his spot on the team due to an off-the-field incident in the last year.
 The Chiefs released running back Kareem Hunt last year after video surfaced of him assaulting a woman in a Cleveland hotel room.
-Hunt later signed with the Cleveland Browns, but has been suspended by the league for the first eight games of the season.
+Hunt later signed with the Cleveland Browns, but has been suspended by the league for the first eight games of the 2019 season.